WPMedia/arc-themes-blocks/README.md

 Using `npm run lint:changed-feature-branch` logic, but will also fix any potential problems using ESlint's [`--fix` flag](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).
 Note that there are some errors and warnings that cannot be fixed automatically, so this command will not fix all issues.

+### `npm run test:watch`

+Run all tests for code that has changed.
+Will also show coverage for changed code.
+This is the command to run when developing.
+To see coverage thresholds goals, see the `jest.config.js` file `coverageThreshold` property.
+For more information on the `jest` configuration coverage, see [jest docs](https://jestjs.io/docs/configuration#coveragethreshold-object).

-### `npm run format`
+### `npm run test:changed-feature-branch`

-Run [`prettier`](https://prettier.io/docs/en/index.html) to format all files not excluded by `.prettierignore`.
-The `.prettierrc.js` opts into using tabs for accessibility.
-See [Prettier docs](https://prettier.io/docs/en/options.html#tabs) for more information on tabs in prettier.
-Prettier is run on pre-commit using `lint-staged` for changed files. `npx lint-staged` is called from the [Husky pre-commit file](./.husky/pre-commit).
-The pre-commit hook ensures that all of the files don't need to be formatted with each iteration.
-I'd also encourage downloading and using [the recommended VS Code extensions configured](./.vscode/extensions.json), specifically the [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension.
+Similar to `npm run test:watch`, but will run tests for all blocks that have changed since the last commit on the target release branch.
+This should be updated with each new version `"jest --changedSince=origin/arc-themes-release-version-2.0.3 --coverage --passWithNoTests",` -> `"jest --changedSince=origin/arc-themes-release-version-2.0.4 --coverage --passWithNoTests",` for `2.0.3` -> `2.0.4`.
+This runs in the [GitHub Workflow for testing blocks on Pull Requests](./.github/workflows/test-coverage-blocks.yml).
+It also runs on pre-push using [Husky](https://github.com/typicode/husky#usage).
+Note that the Husky pre-push file is located in [root](./.husky/pre-push) and not in the package.json, per version 7 of Husky.

 ## Storybook Setup